-If you are researching how to pay employees internationally, congratulations!
+If you are researching cross-border payments to pay employees internationally, congratulations!

 You’ve likely done one of the following: